JianxinLin28/Attendify/README.md

 ## -> If you are interested in using our project

 ### Installing our project

+To install our app, we have listed 14 steps for you to follow.
+You can also follow the steps in this video link made by Mr.Aadi:
+[Video placeholder]

 * Step 1: Download the project from this branch as a zip file and unzip it.

 * Step 2: Open the unzipped folder in VSCode or any IDE you like.